lineality/project_areas_for_project_and_product_management/README.md

 "What project areas do you focus on?"

-This is more of a brainstorming question that may be useful to conversationally start the topic, but it is very important to not make this a 'telepathy' question where pathologically expect them to know what you mean by 'project areas' prior being provided with detailed documentation from you.
+If you ask someone this question, consider it to be more of a brainstorming question that may be useful to conversationally and broadly introduce the topic of projects, but it is very important to not make this either a 'telepathy' question where we expect them to know what we mean by 'project areas' prior being provided with detailed documentation, or to expect or require any structured answer to such a vague question.
 This, and questions like this, are generally open ended questions to try to get a casual sense of what they might be most interested in and focused on.
 There is always a chance that